 - the client would not otherwise receive the medication

 - the client does not have the financial resources to otherwise obtain the medication, or

 - the medication is sold as part of a health promotion initiative.

 Based on this assessment, if you determine that the client “fits” one of the above circumstances, you can inform the client that he or she may choose to purchase the medication from your practice setting.

-NPs cannot charge more than the actual cost of the medication, neither for personal financial profit, to account for overhead nor any other expense incurred.
+NPs cannot charge more than the actual cost of the medication, neither for personal financial gain nor to account for overhead or any other expense incurred.